databrickslabs/dbldatagen/docs/source/generating_json_data.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Generating JSON and structured column data
+Generating JSON and Structured Column Data
 ==========================================

 This section explores generating JSON and structured column data.
 By structured columns,